 Alyssa Stalsberg Canelli

 Alyssa Stalsberg Canelli received her Ph.D. in English literature from Emory University and also holds an M.A. in Interdisciplinary Humanities from New York University and a B.A in English from Smith College.
 She has extensive expertise in communications, and she produces stylistically appropriate and effective writing in many genres, from peer-reviewed research articles and informative encyclopedia entries, to journalistic blogs, marketing copy and social media publicity.
 As a Senior Staff Editor with CambridgeEditors, she has worked on a variety of projects including dissertations, academic articles, and public relations and marketing materials for several universities and organizations, including Boston University Law School.
 With over seven years of teaching experience, she expertly mentors writers as they work through their individual writing processes.
 She has been freelance editing since 2002, and after working alongside Dr. Weiner in an editorial capacity for several months, joined the staff of CambridgeEditors in 2008.
-Alyssa remains one of our most sought-after editors.
+Alyssa is currently the Assistant Dean of Academic Affairs at the Graduate School of Arts and Sciences at Brandeis University.

 Melissa Ptacek received her Ph.D. in modern European history from the University of California at Berkeley.
 As a doctoral student, she taught courses in writing and research skills.
 She has edited a variety of documents, including dissertations, monographs, articles, essays, and non-academic works.
 Her expertise in intellectual history encompasses such fields as history, sociology, religious studies, literary theory, criminology, human rights, social and political theory, and law and legal studies.
 In addition, she worked for several years as an academic researcher and computer programmer at a university research center focused on population economics and social policy and as an editor for a firm specializing in the publication of international trade information.
 As an instructor and freelance editor, she has worked with both native and non-native English writers.